ifrojdo/ifrojdo.github.io/cmdline_course.md

 ### **Week 1:** Introduction to Command Line
 The first week of this course focused on setting up and getting used to the Unix environment.
+We set up our own shells in the introduction week.
+We used commands like `pwd`
+and `ls` to see our current working directory and to list the items in it.
+Other learning goals were to know how to change directory (with `cd`),fetch files from the internet, rename copy and move files using `mv`and `cp`.
+Lastly we also touched upon opening text files using `emacs`.

+At the end of the week we were able to set up the dircetory in which we have been working for the rest of the course, namely KIK-219 (which I guess is another code for the same course?).

 ### **Week 2:** Navigating Unix systems